CamPhys/CamPhys.github.io/projects/N-body-solver.md

 ## Motivation

+## Overview
+In an N-body system, the motion is entirely determinisitc but choatic and incredibly sensitive to initial conditons.
+This project explores the chaos of N-body systems including our solar system and exoplanets.

+---

 This was a 6 week long coding project for a 10 credit 'Scientific Computing' module.
 This was produced to model the dynamics of any N-body system.

 ---

-## Overview
-In an N-body system, the motion is entirely determinisitc but choatic and incredibly sensitive to initial conditons.
-This project explores the chaos of N-body systems including our solar system and exoplanets.

 ## Test Case
 To validate that the dynamics are correctly calculated the Barru's problem was used as a test case.